-Use the channel-protocol interface configuration command to restrict the protocol used on a port to manage channeling.
+Use the channel-protocol interface configuration command on the switch stack or on a standalone switch to restrict the protocol used on a port to manage channeling.
 Use the no form of this command to return to the default setting.